For part 1 of this series, check out What is the State?

 And so we see that the capitalist “free” market is anything but free.

 So what would a truly free market – one without state-backed private ownership of land or primary goods – look like?
-We’ll cover that next time in A Theory of Change 3: Mutualism and the Market.
+For that, let’s take a look at Mutualism.